 The magic hours and twilights occur twice a day: before Sunrise and after Sunset.

 This is a brief summary of the different light phases as the elevation of the Sun changes.
-But if you want to read more on the subject, I suggest you check our super guide on natural light.

 What is so special about the blue hour

 "Toni, why is it so cool to take pictures during blue hour?"

 Well, it's a special time to take pictures for many reasons.

 During the blue hour you can convey certain feelings and emotions through your photos.
 Feelings and emotions that are more difficult to capture at other times of the day.

 Photography in blue hour produces images that are generally darker and have more contrast (I'll tell you more about contrast later).
 Also, the dominant blue that colors the scene helps to convey feelings such as serenity, cold, melancholy, etc.

 That doesn't mean that all your photos have to include these emotions.
 Remember that the atmosphere of your photo really depends on the story you want to tell and how you want to tell it.
 But if you want to share a sense of calm and silence, blue hour is the ideal time of day.

 Personally, I like to simplify the emotional baggage of my photos to be transparent and to transmit a clear and easy to understand story.
 And, in this sense, the blue hour allows me (and you too) to simplify the compositions and the chromatic range of the images.